rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 sorry.
 If you have trouble or the backtraces are full of `unknown`, you might want to find some way to use Linux, Mac, or MSVC on Windows.

-In the default configuration, you don't have line numbers enabled, so the backtrace looks like this:
+In the default configuration (without `debug` set to `true`), you don't have line numbers enabled, so the backtrace looks like this:

 ```text
 stack backtrace: